Brighton Corporation Tramways

 Brighton Corporation Tramways municipal licence

-Municipal licence — probably worn from the early to the late 1920s.
+Municipal licence badge — probably worn from the early to the late 1920s.
 Source unknown.

 Brighton Corporation Tramways conductor Sonny Cook